 Fever may reach 40.5° C and persist for 5 to 6 days.
 In about half the cases, fever recurs 1 to 8 times at 5- to 6-day intervals.

-Relapses are common and have occurred up to 10 yr after the initial attack.
+Relapses are common and have occurred up to 10 years after the initial attack.

 Trench fever should be suspected in people living where louse infestation is heavy.
-Leptospirosis, typhus, relapsing fever, and malaria must be considered.

 Patients with chronic bacteremia should be monitored for signs of endocarditis.